rdangovs/essl/README.md

 *[Let us know](mailto:rumenrd@mit.edu,ljing@fb.com,cloh@mit.edu,sh3264@columbia.edu,akashsri@mit.edu,cheungb@mit.edu,pulkitag@mit.edu,soljacic@mit.edu?subject=[GitHub]%20E-SSL%20)
 about interesting work with E-SSL and we will spread the word here.*

+*Our work is accepted at ICLR 2022.
+Please, follow [the project's webpage](http://super-ms.mit.edu/essl.html) for updates.*

 ### License

 This project is released under MIT License, which allows commercial use.
 See [LICENSE](LICENSE) for details.